 As used in this quarterly report on Form 10-Q (this "Form 10-Q"), the terms identified below have the meanings specified below unless otherwise noted or the context indicates otherwise.
 References in this Form 10-Q to "ZoomInfo Technologies Inc." refer to ZoomInfo Technologies Inc. and not to any of its subsidiaries unless the context indicates otherwise.
-References in this Form 10-Q to "ZoomInfo," the "Company," "we," "us," and "our" refer (1) prior to the consummation of the Reorganization Transactions, to ZoomInfo Technologies Inc. and (2) after the consummation of the Reorganization Transactions, to ZoomInfo Technologies Inc. and "is consolidated subsidiaries unless the context indicates otherwise.
+References in this Form 10-Q to "ZoomInfo," the "Company," "we," "us," and "our" refer (1) prior to the consummation of the Reorganization Transactions, to ZoomInfo OpCo and its consolidated subsidiaries, and (2) after the consummation of the Reorganization Transactions, to ZoomInfo Technologies Inc. and its consolidated subsidiaries unless the context indicates otherwise.